Running a Half Marathon

 It sounds like you have got a reasonably good running background.
 Running off and on, doing quite a few races, trying to get out there a few times per week, etc.

-The half marathon is still short enough that you can cover the whole race distance in training (of course, at a slower pace).
 But if you don't want to 'race' a half marathon, but want to run it and enjoy it, I think having a longest run of 10 miles is quite okay.
+I generally get 'my runners' to do a longest long run of 11 miles for a first half marathon.

-On the contrary, it is more likely that you would get more and more comfortable with running that distance and would be able to increase even a little further during that two-month-period.
+It is very likely that the opposite will happen.
+You will get more and more comfortable with running that type of distance and would be able to increase even a little further during that two-month-period.

 Hope this helps.